battermann/sbt-json/README.md

 ### jsonOptionals

 If the JSON documents contain optional fields, they have to be explicitly marked as such.
-To do this, add a tuple containing the package name, class name, and field name to the `jsonOptionals` setting.
+To do this, add a value of type `OptionalField` containing the package name, class name, and field name to the `jsonOptionals` setting.

 #### Example